The Society of Folk Dance Historians (SFDH)

 If you are invited to a Romanian's home, bring flowers, chocolates, or imported liquor to the hosts.
 Give an odd number of flowers.
 Even numbers are used for funerals.
 Roses and carnations are always well received.
 A gift for the children is always appreciated.
 Gifts are generally opened when received.

 Give nothing alcoholic and nothing to wives.
 Flowers are not normally used as gifts.
 Horse-riding and hunting paraphernalia go well in Saudi Arabia and in the Persian Gulf emirates.
 Gifts of the highest quality leather (but not pigskin), silver, precious stones, cashmere, crystal, or porcelain make good gifts.
 Gifts should only be given to the most intimate of friends.
 For a Saudi to receive a present from a lesser acquaintance is so embarrassing as to be offensive.
 Never buy gold jewelry or silk garments for men, as both are deemed effeminate in Islam.
 Platinum is more acceptable but, as it can be confused with white gold, silver is safer.
 The recipient is likely to open and minutely examine the gift in the presence of the giver as well as any others who happen to be present.
-Gifts are opened in front of the giver and examined carefully to show proper appreciation.

-If you're invited to a Scot's home for dinner, you should show your gratitude by buying a modest gift, such as a bouquet of flowers, for the hostess.
+If you're invited to a Scot's home for dinner, you should show your gratitude by buying a modest gift, such as a bouquet of flowers for the hostess.
 Wine and chocolates are also appreciated.